iCliniq Logo

 Welcome to icliniq.com.

-As I can know from your history that you are suffering from pain while passing stool and also blood in the stool you have noticed.
-I have diagnosed your problem, it looks from your photographs although it is not very clear that you are suffering from anal fissure.
-May I know if you have occasional constipation and if you have work that has a more sedentary lifestyle?
+As I can know from your history, you are suffering from pain while passing stool, and also blood in the stool, you have noticed.
+I have diagnosed your problem, it looks from your photographs, although it is not very clear, that you are suffering from an anal fissure.
+May I know if you have occasional constipation, and if you have a more sedentary lifestyle at work?

-I suggest you to have leafy vegetables, salads, high fiber diet, cabbages, and spinach so that you do not have constipation.
+I suggest incorporating leafy vegetables, salads, a high-fiber diet, and foods like cabbage and spinach to help prevent constipation.
 Next, you can buy Dabur Isabgul powder and take two teaspoons in one glass of water or milk.
-You can take at bedtime, and drink plenty of water.
+You can take it at bedtime, and drink plenty of water.
 Apply Anovate ointment (Beclomethasone dipropionate) in the raw area where you have pain after passing stool.
 Get back to me after three days and let us see if it works or not.

-Take hot sitz bath, I mean you have to sit in a tub of lukewarm water at least three to four times a day.
-It heals 80% of anal fissure.
+Take a hot sitz bath, I mean, you have to sit in a tub of lukewarm water at least three to four times a day.
+It heals 80% of anal fissures.

 Patient's Query

 I have not had constipation.
-I am an IT professional and my work does not involve much physical activity.
+I am an IT professional, and my work does not involve much physical activity.
 I will follow the sitz bath advice.
-Thanks.

 Hello,